TosbackCgusBridge-Bot/CGUs-versions/Thestreet/Privacy Policy.md

 *   To notify visitors about updates to TheStreet Portfolio of Websites and our Services (as such term is defined in our Terms of Use) and to contact users regarding account maintenance issues in any manner including without limitation, via direct mail, email, telephone or SMS text messages;
 *   To maintain and improve TheStreet Portfolio of Websites and our Services;
 *   To ensure the technical functioning of TheStreet Portfolio of Websites and our Services. and
 *   To deliver our Services, as well as free email newsletters containing selected stories, market information, advertisements and links to TheStreet Portfolio of Websites, or to contact you via direct mail, email, telephone, or SMS text message with information and offers for our Services, as well as special offers and advertisements for products or services offered by third parties.
-You can select which free newsletters you would like to receive, unsubscribe from delivery of our free newsletters, our marketing messages and third party offers and advertisements at any time by visiting the Communication Preferences page under Your Account or contacting our customer service department by email at members@thestreet.com or by telephone at (866) 321-TSCM (8726), between the hours of 8:00 a.m. and 6:00 p.m.
-ET.
+You can select which free newsletters you would like to receive, unsubscribe from delivery of our free newsletters, our marketing messages and third party offers and advertisements at any time by visiting the Communication Preferences page under Your Account.
 Please note that if you unsubscribe from communications but subsequently reregister with TheStreet or enter your email address into any form on TheStreet Portfolio of Websites, your communication preferences may revert from their unsubscribed status and/or you may receive communications from which you had previously unsubscribed.

 Information Sharing